-On July 11, 2006 the Company entered into a registration rights agreement in connection with the private placement or PIPE capital raising which provides for liquidated damages of up to 10% of the aggregate purchase price of the shares issued as part of the PIPE transaction if the Company does not maintain an effective resale registration of those shares.
-An effective resale registration has been maintained at the date of this report.
+On July 11, 2006, the Company entered into a registration rights agreement, in connection with the PIPE capital raising closed in July of that year, which provides for liquidated damages if the Company does not maintain an effective resale registration statement.

-On August 1, 2007 in connection with the private placement of PIPE capital raising, the Company entered into a registration rights agreement pursuant to which it is obligated to file a resale registration statement with the SEC by the fifth calendar day following the filing of the Annual Report on Form 10-K for the fiscal year ended June 30, 2007.
-The resale registration statement will cover the shares of common stock issued in connection with the securities subscription agreement as well as the shares of common stock underlying the warrants issued to Blue Trading, LLC, which acted as placement agent in the PIPE as part of its placement fee.
-The Company filed the resale registration statement on October 2, 2007.
-The resale registration statement was declared effective October 19, 2007.
+On August 1, 2007, in connection with the PIPE capital raising closed in August of that year, the Company entered into a registration rights agreement pursuant to which it is obligated to maintain an effective resale registration statement.
+The resale registration statement will cover the shares of common stock issued in connection with the securities subscription agreement as well as the shares of common stock underlying the warrants issued in connection with the securities subscription agreement.
+The resale registration statement also covers the shares underlying the warrants issued to Blue Trading, LLC, which acted as placement agent in the PIPE, as part of its placement fee.

-In the event that the resale registration statements covering the registrable securities issued in the July 2006 PIPE and August 2007 PIPE ceases to be effective or usable at any time while shares of common stock covered by them remain unsold or may only be sold subject to certain volume limitations, or investors are not permitted to utilize the prospectus in connection with the resale registration statements to resell shares of common stock covered by the resale registration statements, the Company will be obligated to pay investors who purchased shares of common stock in the private placement liquidated damages equal to 1% of the aggregate purchase price paid by each investor pursuant to the securities subscription agreement for any shares of common stock issuable upon exercise of warrants or warrants then held by each investor per month (pro rated for any period less than a month) until the resale registration statements are effective or the investors are permitted to utilize the prospectus in connection with the resale registration statements to resell shares of common stock covered by the resale registration statements with respect to the registration statements.
-An effective resale registration statement with respect to the registration statements are permitted to utilize the prospectus in connection with the resale registration statement with respect to the registration statements.
+In the event that the resale registration statements covering the registrable securities issued in the July 2006 PIPE and August 2007 PIPE cease to be effective or usable at any time while shares of common stock covered by them remain unsold or may only be sold subject to certain volume limitations, or investors are not permitted to utilize the prospectus in connection with the resale registration statements to resell shares of common stock covered by the resale registration statements, the Company will be obligated to pay investors who purchased shares of common stock in the PIPEs liquidated damages equal to 1% of the aggregate purchase price paid by each investor pursuant to the applicable securities subscription agreement for any shares of common stock, shares of common stock issuable upon exercise of warrants or warrants then held by each investor per month (pro rated for any period less than a month) until the resale registration statements are effective or the investors are permitted to utilize the prospectus in connection with the resale registration statements to resell shares of common stock covered by the resale registration statements.
+Effective resale registration statements have been maintained at the date of this report.